CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Network-Interfaces/MLAG-Redundancy-Scenarios.md

 In steady state, the MLAG pair must appear to the connected layer 2 network as a single switch.
 Therefore both primary and secondary MLAG switches use the `clagd-sys-mac` address as the common STP bridge ID on all ports.
 Both primary and secondary switches transmit BPDUs on orphan and single-connected ports.
 Only the primary switch **sends** BPDUs on dual-connected bonds.
 Both the primary and secondary **receive** BPDUs on dual-connected bonds.

-There is no requirement for MLAG peers to be the spanning tree root.
+MLAG peers do not have to be the spanning tree root.
 However, as with all layer 2 topologies, the forwarding topology can be affected by the location of the root bridge.
 Therefore, it is useful to set the spanning tree priority using `mstpctl-treeprio` to aid in the selection of an optimal root.
 When configuring `mstpctl-treeprio`, both peers should be configured with the same priority.

 `mstpctl showall` is used to show spanning tree status, including specific MLAG spanning tree state information.
 For dual-connected bonds, the MLAG dual-connected MAC address is the MAC address of the dual-connected LACP bond partner.